DragosNH/le_kino/README.md

 https://dragosnh.github.io/le_kino/

-ATTENTION !!!
-Tis is just a homework for a course project, not an official website!
+ATTENTION !!! this is just a homework for a class project, not an official website!